Some new cases of Zilber-Pink in $Y(1)^3$: Relations for elliptic schemes

-of modules with integrable connection.
+of modules with integrable connection is an isomorphism by standard applications of rigid analytic GAGA (or, more precisely, \cite[Appendix A, (A.1.1)]{Conrad:relative}).
 We also have the pullback

-(which is non-trivial because $\phi_{v,i}$ is smooth), for which the target is isomorphic to (Indeed, $\bG_m \times C \to C$ is a rational elementary fibration \cite[Def.~25.1.4]{ABC}, hence, its Artin set is equal to~$C$ \cite[Rmk.~25.2.3]{ABC}.
+(which is non-trivial because $\phi_{v,i}$ is smooth), for which the target is isomorphic to (Indeed, $\bG_m \times C_0 \to C_0$ is a rational elementary fibration \cite[Def.~25.1.4]{ABC}, hence, its Artin set is equal to~$C_0$ \cite[Rmk.~25.2.3]{ABC}.
 Therefore, \cite[Thm.~32.2.1]{ABC} gives us this isomorphism.)
-Since $\Delta_v$ is contained in $\cC_v$, it follows that we can choose a horizontal basis $\{\gamma_{v,2},\delta_{v,2}\}$ for $H^1_{DR}(\cE_2/C)^\van(\Delta_v)$ such that, under the above morphisms, we have